hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-expand-swift-cluster.md

 #Expand Swift Cluster

-HP Helion OpenStack allows you to expand swift cluster in any of the followings ways:
+HP Helion OpenStack&#174; allows you to expand Swift cluster in any of the followings ways:

 * [Add New Scale-out Object Node](/helion/openstack/ga/services/swift/deployment/add-disk-storage-node/)